-End of Another School Year
+Celebrate Graduates at the End of Another School Year

 I want the day to be special for him since it is, after all, his big day.
 He received smiley faces every day, good grades on his report card, and high remarks from his teachers.
 We are so proud of him!
 We will be having a small celebration for him to reward him for the good school year he had and all the new things he learned.

 I made a few fun homemade graduation projects to honor his moment to shine.
-One of his favorite activities at a party is when there is a piñata.
+One of his favorite activities at a party is where there is a piñata.
 After all, what kid can resist a piñata filled with treats?

 Make a Piñata From Upcycled Material